Skip to content

 int maxCapacity(int[] ht) {

-// Initialize i, j, making them split the array at both ends
+// Initialize i, j to be at both ends of the array

 int i = 0, j = ht.length - 1;